undera/encarno/README.md

 - pluggable scenario component?
 - what about scripting? each worker consumes file sequentially and dies after? with some meta-info inside
 - no need in pre-calculated stpd - native code would be good at calculating the schedule, though can be one of possible scenarios
-- make sure less memory is used => send from disk into socket
 - make pluggable into Taurus first
 - k8s injector helper tool?
 Would need integration with Taurus for reporting?